PostHog/posthog.com/contents/handbook/company/security.md

 ## Pen tests

-We conduct these annually - see [here](https://github.com/PostHog/company-internal/issues/1577) for a link to the latest report and statuses (internally viewable only).
+We conduct these annually, most recently in April 2023  - see [here](https://github.com/PostHog/company-internal/issues/1577) for a link to the latest report and statuses (internally viewable only).